 - Warm up first.
 Get your blood flowing by walking for about 5 minutes.
 Add a dynamic stretch by bringing your knees up toward your chest.
 Warming up and stretching your muscles can help prevent some injuries.
 You should continue with your warm up until your body feels warm and you are just starting to sweat.

 - Walk or jog to your outdoor gym.
 Choose a park or playground near your house for your workout.
 This way you can start, and end, your routine with a brisk walk or light jog.

 - Choose your props.
 Park benches, trees, and monkey bars all make great exercise props.
 Use a park bench for doing pushups, dips, and step-ups.
 Monkey bars and tree branches are great for pull-ups.
-Or you can use them to work your abs by pulling your bent legs up toward your chest while you hang from your hands.
+Monkey bars can also be used to work your abs by pulling your bent legs up toward your chest as you hang from your hands.
 You can also wrap resistance bands around trees or poles to do strengthening exercises.

 - Think full body.
 When exercising outside, use exercises that use your body weight.
 For example, you can do squats, lunges, pushups, dips, sit ups, and planks.
 Do 15 repetitions of each exercise.
 Build up to 3 sets of 15 repetitions for each exercise.

 - Join a class or group.
 Many people feel more motivated when exercising in a group.
 Look for fitness classes, such as yoga, tai chi, or aerobics, offered outside in local parks and recreation areas.
 You can also look for groups that focus on a sport you enjoy, such as bicycling, hiking, jogging, rowing, tennis, or Frisbee.

 - Make chores a workout.
 Yes, your outdoor chores can count as exercise.
 A combination of gardening, mowing the lawn with a push mower, pulling weeds, or raking leaves can give you a full body workout.